jorgeMFS/PhenoQC/scripts/README.md

 5. **Scale Up or Automate**
    Finally, if you want to replicate multiple runs for different parameter values (e.g., 5% vs. 20% vs. 50% missingness), you can do so manually or use `unified_scenarios_test.py`.
 Running `python unified_scenarios_test.py` loops over each scenario defined in the file and writes a summary to `unified_scenarios_summary.csv`.
 You can still run `check_ontology_accuracy.py` on any final CSV that interests you, though that step must be done separately.

----

-## 3) Conclusion

-These scripts, in combination, offer a flexible and reproducible pipeline for evaluating PhenoQC under conditions that mimic real-world phenotypic data challenges.
-You can focus solely on numeric validations or expand your analysis to ontology mapping accuracy, all while controlling how much corruption, missingness, or duplication is injected.
-Each individual script targets a specific portion of this workflow:

-1. `generate_synthetic_ontology_data.py` for data creation.
-2. `phenoqc_benchmark.py` for validating and measuring duplicates and missing data after PhenoQC’s processes.
-3. `check_ontology_accuracy.py` for assessing how faithfully textual fields match ground-truth ontology IDs.
-4. `unified_scenarios_test.py` for automating scenario-driven testing across multiple parameters.

-By mixing and matching these scripts—or by using them all in a staged approach—you can produce detailed results on how well PhenoQC handles schema validation, missing-data imputation, duplicate detection, and ontology term mapping in synthetic, controlled experiments.